 When you’re trading treasury securities via a CFD or spread bet, you won't own the asset.
 Instead, you will make a bet or speculate - will it gain or lose money?
 You need to look at factors that can affect the future value of a country’s bonds, such as a worsening of the economy, a decline in the value of its currency or a looming political crisis.

 For example, if you believe an economy is likely to suffer, you will expect the value of the treasury bond to fall, in which case you will choose to short.
 Simply click ‘sell’ and choose how many units you wish to sell.

-You can then use either the OREX platform or the more generic MT4 to monitor the direction of the market.
+You can then use your platform of choice to monitor the direction of the market.
 If you do not have an automatic stop position, you may decide to close your position by buying at the new price.
 Depending on how things work out, this is a chance to either maximise your gains or limit your losses.